vrevyuk/prototype/README.md

 - cd prototype
 - npm i
 - npm start
 - run it in two or more browsers and/or tabs.
-Enjoi the sync.
+Enjoy the sync.